mmz-srf/passbolt-helm/README.md

 ---
 **NOTE**

-Do not set a Password, since passbolt wont start
+Do not set a Password, since passbolt won't start

 ---